Skip to main content

 Written medical disputes that do not contain the minimum elements set forth in this paragraph may be dismissed by the MCO or bureau.

-(C) Upon receipt of a written medical dispute, the MCO shall initiate the ADR process.
-The MCO's ADR process shall consist of one independent level of professional review as follows:
+(C) Upon receipt of a written medical dispute, the MCO will initiate the ADR process, which consists of one independent level of professional review ("peer review") as follows:

-(2) Notwithstanding paragraph (C)(1) of this rule, if the MCO has already obtained one or more peer reviews during previous disputes involving the same or similar treatment, the MCO may obtain a different perspective review from a licensed physician who falls outside the peer review criteria set forth above.
+(2) Notwithstanding paragraph (C)(1) of this rule, if the MCO has already obtained one or more peer reviews during previous disputes involving the same treatment, the MCO may obtain a different perspective review from a licensed physician who falls outside the peer review criteria set forth in paragraph (C)(1) of this rule.

-(4) If the MCO receives a dispute where the requested treatment appears to be the same as or similar to a previous treatment request for which the MCO conducted a professional review, and the previous treatment request was ultimately denied based on the professional review, the MCO may use the previous professional review to satisfy the independent level of professional review requirement of this paragraph.
+(4) If the MCO receives a dispute where the requested treatment is the same as a previous treatment request for which the MCO conducted a peer review, and the previous treatment request was ultimately denied based on the peer review, the MCO may use the previous peer review as the peer review under this paragraph, provided the peer review was conducted within six months of the current request and there are no new or changed circumstances in the injured worker's condition documented in the claim file.

-(5) The MCO shall submit a copy of the professional review to the bureau, and the bureau shall provide the parties to the claim access to the professional review electronically.
+(5) The MCO will submit a copy of the peer review to the bureau, and the bureau will provide the parties to the claim access to the peer review electronically.

 (D) If, upon consideration of additional evidence or after agreement with the party that submitted the written medical dispute, the MCO reverses the decision under dispute or otherwise resolves the dispute to the satisfaction of the party, the MCO may issue a new decision and dismiss the dispute.

-(F) Within two business days after receipt of a recommended ADR decision from the MCO, the bureau shall publish a final order.
-This order shall be mailed to all parties and may be appealed to the industrial commission pursuant to section 4123.511 of the Revised Code.
+(F) Within two business days after receipt of a recommended ADR decision from the MCO, the bureau will publish and mail to all parties a final order, which may be appealed to the industrial commission pursuant to section 4123.511 of the Revised Code.
 The provider and the MCO may not file an appeal of the bureau order.

 (G) Notwithstanding paragraph (C) of this rule, the MCO may pend a written medical dispute under the following circumstances:

-(1) If the MCO receives a written medical dispute involving a medical treatment reimbursement request that appears to be the same as or similar to a previous treatment request for which the MCO conducted a provider review, and the previous treatment request is pending before the bureau or industrial commission, the MCO may pend the new dispute until the previous treatment request has been resolved.
-Once the previous treatment request has been resolved, the MCO shall resume the ADR process, and may proceed in accordance with paragraph (C)(4) of this rule if appropriate.
+(1) If the MCO receives a written medical dispute involving a medical treatment reimbursement request that is the same as a previous treatment request for which the MCO conducted a peer review, and the previous treatment request is pending before the bureau or industrial commission, the MCO may pend the new dispute until the previous treatment request has been resolved.
+Once the previous treatment request has been resolved, the MCO will resume the ADR process.

-(2) If the MCO receives a written medical dispute involving a medical treatment reimbursement request relating to the delivery of medical services for a condition that is not allowed in the claim, and the issue of the allowance of the additional condition is pending before the bureau or industrial commission, the MCO may pend the dispute until the earlier of the final administrative or judicial decision or the industrial commission staff hearing officer decision on the allowance of the additional condition, at which time the MCO shall resume the ADR process.
+(2) If the MCO receives a written medical dispute involving a medical treatment reimbursement request that is dependent upon the outcome of an additional condition request pending before the bureau or industrial commission, the MCO may pend the dispute until the earlier of the final administrative or judicial decision or the industrial commission staff hearing officer decision on the request for the additional condition, at which time the MCO will resume the ADR process.

-(H) Notwithstanding paragraph (C) of this rule, an MCO may submit its recommended ADR decision to the bureau electronically without obtaining an independent level of professional review under the following circumstances:
+(H) Notwithstanding paragraph (C) of this rule, an MCO may submit its recommended ADR decision to the bureau electronically without obtaining a peer review under the following circumstances:

 (1) The MCO receives a written medical dispute involving a medical treatment reimbursement request relating to the delivery of medical services that have been approved by the MCO pursuant to standard treatment guidelines, pathways, or presumptive authorization guidelines.

-(I) Either the MCO or the bureau may schedule an independent medical examination (IME) of the claimant to assist in the ADR process under this rule.
+(I) Either the MCO or the bureau may schedule an independent medical examination (IME) of the injured worker to assist in the ADR process under this rule.

 (1) An ADR IME will be limited to issues relating to medical treatment disputes, and will not include extent of disability issues.
 An ADR IME will not be conducted at the request of an employer and does not substitute for an examination permitted under section 4123.651 of the Revised Code.

 (2) If an ADR IME is scheduled under this rule, the parties, and their representatives, if any, will be promptly notified as to the time and place of the examination, and the questions and information provided to the doctor.
-An electronic copy of the ADR IME report will be submitted to the claim file.
 The injured worker will be reimbursed for travel expenses in accordance with rule 4123-6-40 of the Administrative Code.

-(3) If an injured worker refuses to attend an IME to assist in the ADR process, the MCO will refer the issue to the bureau, and the injured workers right to benefits may be suspended during the period of refusal.
+(4) If an injured worker refuses to attend an IME to assist in the ADR process, the MCO will refer the issue to the bureau, and the injured worker's right to benefits may be suspended during the period of refusal.

 Supplemental Information